sdeeg-pivotal/rabbitmq-jms-samples/rabbitmq-jms-boot-cli/README.md

 ##Priority queues

 To use JMS priorities you have to send to a RabbitMQ priority queue.
-This means the queue was created with the attribute x-max-priority=0-9.
+This means the queue was created with the attribute x-max-priority=9 (JMS asumes 0-9 priorities).
 Users can then set the priority of the messages sent.

 ```
 --spring.profiles.active=send --nummessages=2 --message="priority 9" --jms.priority=9 --amqp.exchange=an.exchange